 After taking financial accounting, many students dread the idea of another semester of journal entries, debits, and credit.
 To avoid this dread, check out our topics on financial accounting or all of our accounting topics.

 Fortunately, managerial accounting is very different from financial accounting.
 I have had a number of students in the past who hated financial accounting but really liked managerial accounting.
 Typically, most non-accounting majors feel that managerial accounting is more relevant to their field.
 I hope that you will give managerial accounting some time before you make a judgment on the subject.

 There are a number of ways in which managerial accounting differs from financial accounting.
 Let’s look at some of them here.
 You’ll find more information in the video at the bottom of this post.

 Unlike financial accounting which is designed for external users, managerial accounting is focused on internal managers.
-Managerial accounting is designed to help managers plan for the future, make decisions for the company, and see if their plans and decisions were accurate (also called controlling).
+Managerial accounting is designed to help managers plan for the future, make decisions for the company, and determine if their plans and decisions were accurate (also called controlling).

 In financial accounting, the rules are set by the Financial Accounting Standards Board (FASB) or by the International Accounting Standards Board (IASB).
 The standards set by FASB are collectively called GAAP (Generally Accepted Accounting Principles) and the standards set by the IASB are collectively called IFRS (International Financial Reporting Standards).
 These rules must be followed when companies are filing reports for external users.